Lokesh-Kudipudi/web3ssh-2024/README.md

 # web3ssh-2024

+## Problem Statement

+There is a growing need for a more reliable, secure, and cost-efficient storage solution that can ensure the integrity and availability of data over long periods.

-## Decentralised File upload and Sharing
+## Solution - Decentralised File upload and Sharing for Long Term

-This Project allows the users to upload their files into the blockchain and share those files to other users
+This Project allows the users to upload their files into the blockchain and share those files to other users for long term purpose

 ## Tech Stack

 - ReactJs
 - EthersJs
 - Solidity
-- Pinata for file Upload
+- Web3.storage

 ## Presentation